Why Auction A House - Pros and Cons

 - Stressful: Auctions can be nerve wracking due to their fast pace and hype on the day.

-- Buyer deterrents: Auctions can rule out potential buyers who aren’t able to secure finance by auction day while some may be deterred due to the competitive nature of the bidding.
+- Buyer deterrents: House auctions can rule out potential buyers who aren’t able to secure finance by auction day while some may be deterred due to the competitive nature of the bidding.
 Potential buyers tend to assume auctions will rise to a price beyond their means.
 Registering to attend may also put off some.

 - Cooling off: During the wait for auction day, buyers may find another house and quickly make an offer.